cambiotraining/awd-pathogen-bioinformatics/materials/02-case_study/01-case_study_cultured_nanopore.md

 ::: {.callout-tip}

-To be categorised into the 7PET usually the isolates have to be in the Biotypes of O1 or O139, and closely related with the reference strain of W3_T13 and sequence typing (69).
+To be categorised as the 7PET usually the isolates have to be in the Biotypes of O1 or O139, and closely related with the reference strain of W3_T13 and sequence typing (69).
 Our typings seem to be all novel (*) though.
 You need to discuss this with your colleagues as well.

 :::